WokLibCodeClub/Hello-Python/step2/step2.md

 To make sure the computer always calculates the correct answer we need to check if the person has had a birthday this year or not.
 Then we will be able to do a different calculation, depending on the answer.

-Add more code *before* the line which calculates the persons age (```age =``` etc).
-This will be another ```input()``` function, with another variable, to ask if the person has had a birthday this year.
-Here is one way to do it:
+We need to use another ```input()``` function, with another variable, to ask if the person has had a birthday this year.
+Add this code *just before* the line which calculates the persons age (```age =``` etc).
+Here is one way to do it, using a variable called ```birthday```:

 ``` python
 birthday = input('Have you had a birthday yet this year (y or n)?')
 ```

-It's always a good idea in a question like this to tell the user what sort of answer you are expecting - so the prompt string here ends with "(y or n)" to tell the user to input "y" or "n", instead of the words "yes" or "no".
+It's always a good idea in a question like this to tell the user what sort of answer you are expecting - so the prompt string here ends with "(y or n)" to tell the user to type "y" or "n", instead of the words "yes" or "no".

 So the user has answered "y" or "n" to the question, and this answer has been set to the variable ```birthday```.
 We can now tell the computer to do one calculation ***if*** the user answered "y", and a different calculation ***if*** the user answered "n", and for this we need to use the Python ```if``` block.